FudaWiki/fudawiki-files/kabufuda/games/karafuto-kabu.md

 In addition, all players also need **something to hide their guess** before the showdown.

 A **pen and paper or notepad** to keep track of the chosen months of each passing round may be useful.

-## Ground Rules
-Before play begins, the group should agree on the *bet size*, which is the fixed amount of chips a player could bet on one card.

-Also, the group should agree on the *maximum number of cards a player can place a bet* during one round.
-In Tehonbiki, **4 cards** is the maximum, so it is safe to adopt this number as well.

 ## Choosing the Dealer
 No method is stipulated in choosing the dealer, since it is only done in casual games.